-I am a PhD Candidate in the Government Department at Harvard University and a Graduate Student Associate of the Center for European Studies, Institute for Quantitative Social Science, and the Davis Center.
+I am a Postdoctoral Fellow in the Weatherhead Scholars Program at the Weatherhead Center for International Affairs at Harvard University.
+I received my PhD in Government from Harvard University in May 2019, where I was also a Graduate Student Associate of the Center for European Studies, Institute for Quantitative Social Science, and the Davis Center.
 You can find more information on my background in my CV.

 My research focuses on voting and protest as two central forms of political participation and means for citizens to influence the state.
 I ask when and how do movements shape democratic politics?
 Under what conditions and why are activists elected to political offices?
 What opportunities do long-term changes to party systems in Europe create for movements and movement parties?
 How do citizens vote in new democracies and low-information and crisis environments?
 To answer these questions, I combine quantitative methods, including survey experiments and automated text analysis, with field and archival research.
 My work has appeared in Comparative Political Studies, Journal of Experimental Political Science, Electoral Studies, and Perspectives on Europe.